-- 4.8.1 A student who has a functional disability as referred to in the Equal Treatment Act is entitled to effective modifications when taking an examination. - 4.8.2 The Board of Examiners will decide on a request for effective modifications, taking into account the legal rules and the Leiden University protocol on studying with a functional disability. - 4.8.3 A request for an effective modification will be submitted to the student dean or the study adviser.
+- 4.8.1 A student with a functional disability as referred to in the Equal Treatment (Disability and Chronic Illness) Act is entitled to effective facilities when taking an examination. - 4.8.2 The Board of Examiners will decide on a request for an effective facility, taking into account the legal rules and the procedure as set down in the Protocol on Studying with a Disability at Leiden University. - 4.8.3 A request for an effective facility when taking an examination must be submitted via the 'Studying with a Disability' tile in uSis (https://usis.leidenuniv.nl). - 4.8.4 A student with a disability can submit a request for an examination facility for time extension